 - For the Evulz: Karl, the ruler of a miniature toy town aptly called Karlsville.
 He's never given a back story but when asked why he's bothering to turn one of the main characters into a plastic slave, Karl simply states "Everyone needs a hobby."
 His hobby is to turn kids into his slaves.

 - Karma Houdini: Karl.
 At the end the heroes believe that one of the miniature figures they're burning in the fireplace has to be Karl, but it turns out he escaped the destruction of Karlsville unharmed.
-The episode ends with him laughing evilly at his apparent luck. note
+The episode ends with him doing an Evil Laugh at his apparent luck. note

 - Karmic Transformation: Jessica uses her lemonade stand in Karlsville to try to scam the townsfolk by holding back her supply to drive up the demand.
 When this is revealed and she's called a "greedy little pig", she turns into a Pig Girl.